-Mathematics: a standard two-semester course in calculus or the quarter system equivalent of one year of study
+Mathematics: a standard two-semester course in calculus (or analytic geometry) or the quarter system equivalent of one year of study

 Statistics: one semester or the quarter system equivalent.
 Statistics must be from a Department of Mathematics, Psychology, Sociology or Statistics.
 A biostatistics course is acceptable.
 Business and Economics courses will not meet this requirement.

 The following coursework are required to prepare the students to pursue research in vision science:

 All prerequisite courses listed above must be completed with a grade of “C” or higher (grades of “C-” or lower are not acceptable).
 Where possible, all courses should be those intended for science majors.
 All science prerequisites (Biology, Physics, Chemistry) must include a laboratory.

 Applicants currently enrolled in Pacific University college of Optometry, or with an OD degree from an ACOE-accredited program, will automatically qualify as meeting these undergraduate prerequisites.

 International applicants with a Bachelor’s degree in optometry or an advanced degree in a discipline related to clinical optometry may be considered, after review of the student application by the Vision Science Program Committee, as meeting the above-listed requirements.

 A satisfactory command of the English language is required for admission to Pacific University.
 All students whose first language is not English must meet the English language proficiency requirement prior to admission.
 This requirement applies to all applicants, including resident aliens and citizens.

 Requiring valid proof of English language proficiency is a mandate of the College of Optometry.
 Thus, only the College can approve any exceptions.